- Allow an infinite number of logs to be deleted. Thanks to Ulli for noting the problem in #433.

 unencrypted, since exports are by their nature unencrypted.
 It’s now in the import step that we decide the storage type.
 This allows you to export from an encrypted system and import into an unencrypted one, or vice-versa.

-- The migration history has been slightly modified to accomodate PostgreSQL
+- The migration history has been slightly modified to accommodate PostgreSQL

 users.
 Additionally, you can now tell paperless to use PostgreSQL simply by